Skip to content

 Partial installs

 You'll see partial status when using multiple tools and a skill is only installed in some of them.
-Run agr sync to install the missing copies, or agr add <handle> --overwrite to reinstall everywhere.
+Run agr sync to install the missing copies, or agr upgrade <handle> to refresh from upstream everywhere.

 Options: